Cambridge, New Zealand: Sport

 A purpose built velodrome facility, the Grassroots Trust Velodrome, was opened by William and Catherine, the Duke and Duchess of Cambridge, in Cambridge on 12 April 2014.
 In December 2015, Cambridge hosted the 2015–16 UCI Track Cycling World Cup.
 There are also many cycle and walking tracks that have been purpose built around Cambridge.
 The 60 km Te Awa River Ride, from Ngāruawāhia to Karapiro, is planned to be fully open by the end of 2021.
 It currently has two paths open which are for cyclists and walkers.
-The purpose built track runs from the center of Cambridge out to the velodrome and follows the Waikato river.
+The purpose built track runs from the centre of Cambridge out to the velodrome and follows the Waikato river.
 There is also a wide cycleway running from Leamington to Lake Karapiro Domain.
 Cambridge will host the New Zealand National Road Race Championships and the accompanying time trial between the years of 2020 and 2022 with an option for a fourth year, the event will take place in mid February.